In this article we discuss 5 simple steps to help you calculate your carbon footprint without using a consultant or losing your sense of humor.

-In this article I discuss 5 simple steps to help you on how to measure a carbon footprint.
 Following these steps will ensure that you get a consistent and reliable measure of your environmental impact.
-So without further adieu. (image attribution: digitalart)

 Step 1.
 Define the boundary for your carbon footprint

-- Operational control: this approach draws a boundary around the elements that a company has operational control over.
-Using this approach means that everything that a company operates gets captured in the carbon footprint.
+This approach draws a boundary around the elements that your company has operational control over.
+Using this approach means that everything that you company operates gets captured in the carbon footprint.
 This can extend into the supply chain if an organisation has sufficient operational control over suppliers.

-- Financial control: this approach covers all elements that a business financially controls.
-Often this excludes elements which a company may operate but not financially control and therefore using this approach can result in a smaller carbon footprint.
+This approach covers all elements that your business financially controls.
+Often this excludes elements which your company may operate but not financially control and therefore using this approach can result in a smaller carbon footprint.

-- Equity: this approach includes all elements that a company owns.
-If a company has part ownership then the proportion ownership is used to calculate the relevant carbon footprint attributable to that company.
-Of course there can be circumstances where a company operates and financially controls an asset but does not own the asset.
+This approach includes all elements that your company owns.
+If your company has part ownership then the proportion ownership is used to calculate the relevant carbon footprint attributable to that company.
+Of course there can be circumstances where your company operates and financially controls an asset but does not own the asset.
 In such a scenario these elements are excluded from the carbon footprint when using the equity approach

-Recommendation: unless your business has a very complex business structure then we recommend that you use an operational control approach
+Our recommendation: Unless your organisation has a very complex business structure we recommend that you use an operational control approach

 Step 2.
 Decide which emissions will be included under scope